 Children’s Minnesota does not provide meals for students.
 Discounted cafeteria and café options are available for purchase on both campuses.

 Children’s Minnesota hospitals are easily accessible by public transportation.
 Traveling between campuses during a shift is not expected.
-Free ramp parking is available to students on both campuses.
+Ramp parking is available to students on both campuses for a fee.

 Entry level requirements/competencies